-Do not present large amounts of technical material.
+Please include reliable and sufficient engineering evidence (diagrams, photos, calculations, tables, etc.) to support each career episode.
+Do not present excessive textbook materials and instructions.
 It is recommended that each narrative be a minimum of 1000 and maximum of 2500 words.

 Each career episode must clearly demonstrate the application of engineering knowledge and skills in the nominated occupation.
-That is, state what you did and describe how you did it, emphasising your own personal role in episode (for example I designed, I investigated etc.)
+That is, state what you did and describe how you did it, emphasising your own personal role in episode (for example, I designed and I investigated).